Garry Gillard > GG >

 'Centre and periphery in Achebe's novels', The Literary Half-Yearly, XXI, 1, Jan 1980.

 After completing a Masters degree I thought of going on to PhD and had discussions with Veronica Brady at UWA and was in fact enrolled for the first of three times in a PhD program.
 My other supervisor was to be Jim Legasse, who not much later died of an AIDS-related illness.
-I gave up that enrolment when we moved to Victoria.
+I gave up that enrolment when on moving to Victoria.

 I started working at 6UVS FM, the first FM radio station in WA, in 1977, not long after it was launched on 1 April, and at the end of 1978 the University offered me a fulltime job as Talks Producer, but it was for only one year in the first instance.
 At the same time I applied for and got a job at Deakin University in Geelong as a Course Developer - a tenurable position.

 At Deakin I enrolled for my second attempt at a PhD, supervised by Ian Reid.
 It was to be on much the same topic as at UWA: Australian metafiction.
 I had got the idea in the first place from Bill Reid who wrote his MPhil dissertation on that at Murdoch, but Ian was interested in the topic as well.
 I was going to concentrate on Moorhouse and Wilding, Bail, and Carey, who were all emerging writers then.
 But I did undertake to read 'all' of AustLit as background, and read, for example, all of Patrick White's novels.
 I gave up this second PhD when on leaving Victoria for the South Pacific, but there was one article that came out of it, published in the refereed journal Meanjin (a number edited by Ian Reid).

 'The new writing in Australia: whodunnit?'
 Meanjin, 40, 2, July 1981.